canonical/doc-hub/microstack/review-single-node-quickstart/single-node-quickstart.md

 ### Configure the cloud and obtain credentials

-Now configure the deployed cloud using the `configure` command:
+Now configure the deployed cloud using the `configure` command.
+The `--accept-defaults` option will provide sensible default values:

     sunbeam configure --accept-defaults --openrc demo-openrc

-The above command provides normal user credentials (file `demo-openrc`).
-Admin credentials can be obtained in this way (file `admin-openrc`):
+The above command provides regular (non-admin) user credentials by saving them to file `demo-openrc`.
+Admin credentials can be obtained and stored (in file `admin-openrc`) in this way :

     sunbeam openrc > admin-openrc

+These credential files contain standard OpenStack parameters that define the cloud and provide user access to the cloud.

 ## Launch a VM